-This year we are thrilled to have these wonderful partners so far:
+This year we are thrilled to have had these wonderful partners:

 If you have never uploaded images to Wikipedia or Wikimedia Commons before, don’t worry, we have you covered!
 We created this #VisibleWikiWomen resource kit, where you will find instructions and practical advice on how to navigate the Wikiverse, especially how to use Wikimedia Commons.

 The resource How to upload images to make women visible on Wikipedia and the internet, is particularly useful as it will guide you through the process of uploading images for this campaign.

 - Getting and giving consent for images on Wikipedia

 - How to find images on the internet to illustrate Wikipedia